 St. John’s is a part of a larger community of Episcopal churches and people, The Episcopal Diocese of North Carolina.
 We center our worship around The Book of Common Prayer, the Holy Bible and our Episcopal Hymnal.
 Baptisms and other life-event liturgies are regularly celebrated.
 All are invited to receive Holy Communion.
 Children are always welcome in worship.

 Sunday Morning Worship – Our in-person Holy Eucharist is currently at 7:45 am (spoken with no music) and 9:30 am (with music) on Sunday mornings.
-There is no need to sign up in advance for in-person worship.
 We will be streaming our service LIVE on Zoom, CLICK HERE to register.
 You are also invited to watch the service LIVE on our YouTube Channel, or watch the service recording later on YouTube.

 Morning Prayer – Morning Prayer takes place on Monday, Wednesday, and Friday mornings at 7:30 am via Zoom.
 You can join by clicking this link.

 - 7:45 am – Worship in person (no streaming), spoken worship with no music.

 - 9:30 am – Worship in person or watch our LIVE service via Zoom or YouTube.

 - 7:30 am – Morning Prayer via Zoom